 The key objectives of the seminar are to generate dialogue between regional and international RDI experts from higher education institutes, to discuss the possibilities of widening the applied research activities and to share best practices from different institutions.

-- Michal Karpíšek, Vice-President of EURASHE - Michal Karpíšek has been Executive Officer of the Czech Association of Schools of Professional Higher Education (CASPHE) since 1994.
-He has been engaged in the introduction and development of Czech......
-Read more
+- Michal Karpíšek, Secretary-General of EURASHE - Michal Karpíšek is the Secretary-General of EURASHE, starting 1 June 2016.
+He has been Executive Officer of the Czech Association of Schools of Professional Higher Education (CASPHE) since 1994.
+He has been engaged in the introduction and development of Czech professional higher education since its very beginning.
+Focusing on internationalisation, CASPHE became a member of […]

 1. How to find us